kubernetes/enhancements/keps/sig-network/4969-cluster-domain-downward-api/README.md

 ## Proposal

-Add a Downward API for the cluster domain that containers can request.
+Add a new field mapping into the Downward API mechanism, that lets containers retrieve the cluster domain name.

 <!--
 This is where we get down to the specifics of what the proposal actually is.